Data warehouse appliance

-In computing, the term data warehouse appliance (DWA) was coined by Foster Hinshaw for a computer architecture for data warehouses (DW) specifically marketed for big data analysis and discovery that is simple to use (not a pre-configuration) and has a high performance for the workload.
+In computing, the term data warehouse appliance (DWA) was coined by Foster Hinshaw for a database machine architecture for data warehouses (DW) specifically marketed for big data analysis and discovery that is simple to use (not a pre-configuration) and has a high performance for the workload.
 A DWA includes an integrated set of servers, storage, operating systems, and databases.

 In marketing, the term evolved to include pre-installed and pre-optimized hardware and software as well as similar software-only systems promoted as easy to install on specific recommended hardware configurations or preconfigured as a complete system.
 These are marketing uses of the term and do not reflect the technical definition.

 A DWA is designed specifically for high performance big data analytics and is delivered as an easy-to-use packaged system.
 DW appliances are marketed for data volumes in the terabyte to petabyte range.

 Technology

-The data warehouse appliance (DWA) has several characteristics which differentiate that architecture from similar machines in a data center, such as an enterprise data warehouse (EDW).
+The data warehouse appliance (DWA) has several characteristics which differentiate that architecture from similar database machines in a data center, such as an enterprise data warehouse (EDW).